Vietnam Historical Trip. Day 1-2: Ho Chi Minh City

 Hey, everyone!!
 It's time for us to share our moment while travelling to Vietnam.

-We've been alternating in visiting between East Asia and other part of the World for the past years.
-It's all started when I was travel alone to Egypt for company business trip, in 2008.
-Since then, I was contemplating to plan for holiday circulating the continents each year.
+We've been alternating in visiting between East Asia and other parts of the world for the past years.
+It all started when I was traveling alone to Egypt for a company business trip in 2008.
+Since then, I have been contemplating planning for a holiday circulating the continents each year.

-Best part we had covered this French-colonized country from the south to the north of visiting its three cities, Ho Chi Minh, Da Nang and Hanoi.
+The best part was we had covered this French-colonized country from the south to the north, visiting its three cities, Ho Chi Minh, Da Nang, and Hanoi.

-It was midday we outbound to Ho Chi Minh City, our Vietnam Airlines's flight arrived at Tan Son Nhat International Airport almost 2 hours later.
+It was midday when we were outbound to Ho Chi Minh City; our Vietnam Airlines flight arrived at Tan Son Nhat International Airport almost 2 hours later.
 After settling down with the necessities at the airport, VietnamDrive took us to the Sanouva hotel in District 1.
-Its located at the downtown and in the middle of shopping paradise to the local and tourists.
-It only 5 minutes walk to the infamous Ben Tanh market.
+It's located downtown and in the middle of a shopping paradise for locals and tourists.
+It's only a 5-minute walk to the infamous Ben Thanh market.

-The hotel checked-in was breezed, and we don't' took long time to immerse into the crowds just in front of our stay.
-One thing that we noticed, bunch of Malaysian shops scattered in that area, being textile shops as well as restaurants.
+The hotel check-in was a breeze, and it didn't take us long to immerse ourselves in the crowds just in front of our stay.
+One thing that we noticed was a bunch of Malaysian shops scattered in that area, being textile shops as well as restaurants.
 More interesting is that most of the shops, even the Ben Tanh market, accepted Malaysian Ringgit for the transaction!
-We don't have to scratch our head on the rate conversion, a Ringgit equals to Dong 5 thousands something.... errr, am I getting old?
+We don't have to scratch our heads on the rate conversion; a ringgit equals five thousand something dong... errr, am I getting old?

 Started to explore the shopping district

-On the following days, VietnamDrive arranged a river cruise along the Mekong river.
-Throughout our week stayed in Vietnam were taken care by their excellent service.
-The drive to the Mekong River took more than two hours, before we stopped at Cù Lao Tân Phong in the Cai Lậy district.
+On the following days, VietnamDrive arranged a river cruise along the Mekong River.
+Throughout our week-long stay in Vietnam, we were taken care of by their excellent service.
+The drive to the Mekong River took more than two hours before we stopped at Cù Lao Tân Phong in the Cai Lậy district.

-Then, we were taken into a boat to visit one of the local villages situated along the river.
-We've seen the making process of the rice crackers and sticky rice by the locals.
-There were also other delicacies should be try out, bánh bèo, bánh chưng among others.
+Then, we were taken onto a boat to visit a local village situated along the river.
+We've seen the locals making the rice crackers and sticky rice.
+There were also other delicacies that should be tried out, like bánh bèo and bánh chưng, among others.
 Rice in Vietnamese is bánh.

 The Mekong: River of Life to the local people